Cathy Katin-Grazzini

 Ukrainian Mushroom Soup with Dumplings

-Here is a vegan rendering of a beautiful Ukrainian-inspired soup, rich in flavor, comforting and delicious.
-Full of woodsy mushrooms and herbs, it also features sorrel, which lends lemony undertones.
-Smetana (sour cream) is ubiquitous in Ukrainian cooking, but for this soup soy yogurt is a lovely, healthier vegan alternative.
-Ukrainians love dumplings, and their traditions offer a dizzying array of sweet and savory stuffed vereniki.
-Halushki are homey, simple wheat dumplings, easy to make, fun to eat, and enjoyed in soups like this one or instead, served like pasta with sautéed aromatics, herbs, and vegetable toppings.
-These vegan halushki are made with white whole wheat flour and soy yogurt instead of refined flour, eggs, or butter.
-The soup certainly stands on its own without the dumplings.
-If time is short, you might want to.
-But for a heartier, satisfying meal in a bowl, I’d leave them in.
-Besides, kids of all ages will have fun helping you make them.
+Ukrainians love dumplings, and their dishes offer a dizzying array of sweet and savory stuffed vereniki.
+Halushki, however, are homey, simple, unstuffed wheat dumplings, easy to make, fun to eat, and enjoyed in soups like this one or instead, served like pasta with sautéed aromatics, mushrooms, herbs, and vegetable toppings.
+These halushki are made with white whole wheat flour and soy yogurt instead of refined flour, eggs, or cottage cheese.
+If time is short, you might skip the halushki, as this soup certainly stands on its own.
+But if you have just a bit more time, including halushki takes this soup to a higher level for a heartier, more satisfying meal.
+Besides, dumpling-making is a kitchen magnet drawing in kids of all ages to help.

-Prep time 30 minutes to prep the halushki and mushrooms + 15 minutes
+Prep time 2 hours (passive) to strain the yogurt, 35 minutes to prep the halushki and mushrooms, plus 15 minutes

 Cook time 30 minutes